Course guide of Pharmaceutical Chemistry 1 (2041137)

 THEORY

-- A midterm exam (see date in the Academic Calendar) that is not eliminatory and whose percentage for the final grade will be established in Table 1.
+- A midterm exam (see date in the Academic Calendar) that is not eliminatory and whose percentage for the final grade is established in Table 1.

-- A mandatory final exam (see date in the Academic Calendar) that must be passed with a minimum grade of 5, and whose percentage for the final grade will be established in Table 1.
+- A mandatory final exam (see date in the Academic Calendar) that must be passed with a minimum grade of 5, and whose percentage for the final grade is established in Table 1.

 - The final grade will be obtained by adding the marks obtained in the midterm exam, the final exam, the practice exam and the mark of preparation and/or presentation of works, as long as in the final exam has been obtained a minimum rating of 5.

-- None of the passed exams will be saved neither for the extraordinary exams nor for subsequent academic courses.
+None of the passed exams will be saved neither for the extraordinary exams, single final assessment, nor for subsequent academic courses.

 PRACTICES